internetarchive/dweb-mirror/API.md

    Examples:

-   crawl.js prelinger # Gets the default crawl for the prelinger collection, (details on prelinger, then tiles for top 40 items in the collection and 6 related items) crawl.js --level details --rows 100 prelinger   # Would pull the top 100 items in prelinger (just the tiles) crawl.js --level all commute  # Fetches all the files in the commute item
+   internetarchive --crawl prelinger # Gets the default crawl for the prelinger collection, (details on prelinger, then tiles for top 40 items in the collection and 6 related items) internetarchive --crawl --level details --rows 100 prelinger   # Would pull the top 100 items in prelinger (just the tiles) internetarchive --crawl  --level all commute  # Fetches all the files in the commute item

    Specifying level, or rows more than once will apply that result to the searches, so for example:

-   crawl.js --level details --rows 10 --level details prelinger # Gets the movies for the first 10 movies in prelinger crawl.js --level details --rows 100 --level tiles --rows 100 --level tiles movies # Gets the top 100 items in movies, and then crawls any of those items that are collections crawl.js --rows 100 --depth 2 movies # Is a shortcut to do the same thing
+   internetarchive --crawl  --level details --rows 10 --level details prelinger # Gets the movies for the first 10 movies in prelinger internetarchive --crawl  --level details --rows 100 --level tiles --rows 100 --level tiles movies # Gets the top 100 items in movies, and then crawls any of those items that are collections internetarchive --crawl  --rows 100 --depth 2 movies # Is a shortcut to do the same thing

-    Running crawl with no options will run the default crawls in the configuration file with no modifications, which is good for example if running under cron.
+    Running internetarchive --crawl  with no options will run the default crawls in the configuration file with no modifications, which is good for example if running under cron.
 ```
 A useful hint is to experiment with arguments, but add the `--dummy` argument to output a JSON description of the search task(s) to be carried out.